 In response to the conflict, a number of sanctions have been imposed on Russian entities to restrict them from having access to foreign financial markets, including removing access of several Russian banks to the international SWIFT system.

 The EU, UK and US (amongst others) have also imposed sanctions against the Russian central bank, restricting the access of the Russian state to foreign currency reserves, and introduced further asset freezes against designated individuals/entities and sectoral sanctions.
-These measures could negatively impact the construction industry of Cyprus as it depends significantly on the Russian market.
-A significant portion of the Company's sales have been made to Russians so this situation might affect future sales.

 The situation is still evolving and further sanctions and limitations on business activity of companies operating in the region, as well as consequences on the Russian economy in general, may arise but the full nature and possible effects of these are unknown.
-It is not possible for management to predict with any degree of certainty the impact of this uncertainty on the future operations of the Company and estimate the financial effect on the Company.